New Jersey voter registration guide

 New Jersey voter registration deadlines

-- By-mail: Received 21 days before Election Day
+- Register to vote (by mail): Received by 21 days before Election Day

 New Jersey voter registration rules